grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 They two of them started running up the dock.
 The length of the rickety dock shook with the landing of each of Hemi's heavy steps.
 Shakes jumped from the dock to the deck of the _Gnat_ and had the bow line undone and tossed back to the dock in a few seconds.

 Hemi was a few strides behind Shakes and was about to turn up the gangway when Shakes called to him.
 He turned to look at the _Gnat_ and Shakes was leaning over from the _Gnat_ with both hands cupping a bundle of feathers.
-"Take Herschel."
+"Take Herschel!"

 Hemi nodded as he accepted the bird into his big hands.
 He held Herschel in one hand as he ran up the gangway shouting to Percy on the bridge.
 Percy turned to look up the channel and from her height could easily see the approaching black sub.
-She could even see the strange fiercely-angled shape of the ram mounted on the bow.
+She could even see the strange fiercely-angled shape of the ram mounted on the bow sharply slicing the water.

 Hemi leaned over the open cargo hatch as he came up to it on the deck and saw Gregory down in the cargo hold securing pieces of equipment that the dockworkers had moved while unloading the cargo.